The Importance of Modular Programming

 One of the major concerns in software development while using traditional procedural techniques is when it refers to big projects where complications are around the large software project to be built.

 In such projects that include thousands of lines of code, it becomes more complex to have a clear understanding of what any segment of code does.
-To overthrow the problem of a mix-up and the repetition of identical code in different stages of the project, the modularity was designed.
-It aims at having codes designed in segments in such a way to implement a specific function that can be assigned from any part of the program.
+To overthrow the problem of a mix-up and the repetition of identical code in different stages of the project, modularity was designed.
+It aims at having codes designed in segments in such a way as to implement a specific function that can be assigned from any part of the program.

 Related functions are put in one module.
 As the modules are independent, the overall software becomes a collection of functional units or it may also be sub-programs that make the complete program.